gchq/gaffer-docker/docker/example-deployments/README.md

 ## Modern Example (Accumulo)

-The modern example can be found under the `modern-example` directory which features an Accumulo store as its storage backing.
+The modern example, which uses the [Tinkerpop modern dataset](https://tinkerpop.apache.org/docs/current/tutorials/the-gremlin-console/#toy-graphs), can be found under the `modern-example` directory which features an Accumulo store as its storage backing.

 ## Federation Example